-The required trips to Campus are special events in the FNU experience and each student is expected to participate fully in all required activities.
+The required trips to Campus is are special events in the FNU experience and each student is expected to participate fully in all required activities.
 The student is responsible for all content, skills, and costs of making up or completing the program objectives if any time is missed.
 To receive credit for class work missed for any reason, the student must fulfill the objectives by special arrangement with the DNP Program Director.
 If a student knows they will need to miss any campus sessions, the DNP Program Director should be contacted prior to the campus visit to discuss the possibility of special arrangements.

 Students are expected to stay on campus for the required trips.
-Exceptions may be made for students to stay off campus for students who are nursing mothers or have health reasons which prohibit overnight stay on campus.
-Students seeking permission to stay off campus should notify the DNP Program Director with an explanation for the request.
+Exceptions may be made for students to stay offcampus for students who are nursing mothers or have health reasons which prohibit overnight stays on campus.
+Students seeking permission to stay off campus should contactnotify the DNP Program Director with an explanation for the request.
 Requests should be made at least 2 weeks before the expected date of arrival.
+Students who are nursing mothers can make accommodations to stay in the family-designated housing on campus (See the Breastfeeding Children on Campus policy in this Catalog).